 There are about 1,364,752 travel blogs out there.
 Okay, that number is completely random and totally made up, but you get the point.
 You will not stand out by writing about travel.
-You’ll need to go more specific than that.
-I knew this, but it took me a long time to stop fighting the obvious: that I should write about my home country Belgium as that is where my expertise lies.
-As that is the place I know best and as travel to Belgium is the thing I can really help people with.
+You'll need to go more specific than that.
+I knew this, but it took me a long time to stop fighting the obvious: that I should create detailed travel itineraries as travel planning is where my expertise lies.

-You know you’ve found your thing when you can summarize what your travel blog is about in one sentence.
+You know you've found your thing when you can summarize what your travel blog is about in one sentence.
 Wonderful Wanderings?
-It’s the travel blog for people traveling to Belgium and Beyond.
+It's the travel blog for the cultural and culinary curious who love to travel independently.

 Some examples of top travel blogs who've done a great job at establishing themselves as niche experts are: